Name: Necropolis at Sremska Mitrovica (Spomen groblje u Sremskoj Mitrovici / Спомен-гробље у Сремској Митровици)

 Status and Condition:

 Taking into consideration all elements of this memorial complex, it is reasonable to say that the current condition of this spomenik park is somewhere between fair and good.
 Firstly, the grounds and landscaping is well maintained and manicured, with very little in the way of overgrown or out-of-control vegetation.
 Meanwhile, there are some, but not many, directional and promotional signs making visitors and tourists aware of this memorial park -- in other words, if the city's aim is to promote the park as a local attraction and point of interest to a wide visitors-sphere, more work could certainly be done towards that aim.
 While there is the central plaque memorial plaque in Serbian, there exists no multi-lingual interpretive or informational signs at the site informing tourists and visitors as to the cultural or historical significance of the site.
 As far as the structure of the memorial elements, many were in a dire state of neglect and disrepair until a 2012 restoration effort by the Institute for the Protection of Cultural Monuments of Sremska Mitrovica.
-This restoration effort was funded by the city to the amount of 10 million RSD (83,000 euro).
-The most notable restoration efforts were for the bronze urn and the bronze flame sculptures, as these had been so damaged and distressed, they were nearly to the point of total destruction.
+This restoration effort was funded by the city in the amount of 10 million RSD (83,000 euro).
+The most notable restoration efforts were for the bronze urn and the bronze flame sculptures, as these had been so damaged and distressed that they were nearly to the point of total destruction.
 However, a number of smaller memorial elements at the site are still in extremely poor condition.
 In addition, the small museum building within the memorial, which originally hosted exhibits and displays relating to the WWII events of Sremska Mitrovica, has not been in operation since the early 1990s.
-Currently the building has been given to a local hunting club for use as their headquarters.
+Currently, the building has been given to a local hunting club for use as their headquarters.

 Photo 7: A view of a 2016 ceremony at the memorial complex at Sremska Mitrovica

-As far as visitors, this site sees a very significant amount of them everyday, mostly due to the fact that this spomenik park also acts as a fully functional city park right in a middle of a major residential area of Sremska Mitrovica.
+As far as visitors, this site sees a very significant amount of them every day, mostly due to the fact that this spomenik park also acts as a fully functional city park right in a middle of a major residential area of Sremska Mitrovica.
 While there are a great many visitors patronizing this site daily, to what extent those visiting here are doing so to honor and respect the memorial elements of this park is not entirely clear.
 However, I did find a significant number of honorific wreaths, flowers and candles upon my most recent visit to the site during the spring of 2017, so it is evident that many in the local community pay their respects to the memory of the monument here at the Sremska Mitrovica spomenik park.
 Furthermore, there are still modest annual commemorative ceremonies and events still regularly held here, most often in late August or early September (Photo 7).
-In addition, this complex is protected as a cultural asset of great importance on both the national and local level.
+In addition, this complex is protected as a cultural asset of great importance on both the national and local levels.

 Additional Sites in the Sremska Mitrovica Area: